kuzzleio/documentation-old/src/guide/essentials/real-time.md

 ## Introduction

 Imagine you are developing [a collaborative TO-DO list](http://kuzzle.io/demos-tutorials/real-time-collaborative-todo-list/) application.
-All the TO-DO items are persisted in Kuzzle (in a collection called `todos`) so, once the clients start, they fetch all the items via a simple document search.
+All the TO-DO items are persisted in Kuzzle (in a collection called `todos`) so, once clients start, they fetch every available TO-DO items via a simple document search.

 But imagine that one of the users (let's call her Ann), adds a new TO-DO item.
-In order for other users (let's call them Tom and Matt) to display the new item, they need to perform a new document search on the `todos` collection.
-They will not see the new item until they refresh (or restart) their application.
+In order for other users (let's call them Tom and Matt) to display these new item, they need to perform a new document search on the corresponding data collection.
+They will not see the new items until they refresh (or restart) their application.

 This cannot be called a "modern" application: it rather looks like an old-school, refresh-ish, one.
 Like the early '90s.
 Today, such a user-experience wouldn't be satisfying at all.

 A more interesting user-experience would be that clients display the new TO-DO item _as soon as it is created_.
-How could we achieve that?
+How can we achieve that?

 * By implementing a long-polling mechanism in the clients.
 Every, say, one second, the clients perform a document search and update their list of TO-DO items.
-Doesn't look like a great idea (performances would be rather bad, for example).
+Doesn't look like a great idea (performances would be rather bad, for example)
-* By introducing a **pub/sub** mechanism that enables the backend to _push_ the new item to the clients as soon as it is created (looks awesome, doesn't it?)
+* By providing push notifications to subscribed clients, allowing them to receive these new items automatically, as soon as they are saved in the system

 The second solution is exactly what we are looking for and Kuzzle ships it natively.
-We can call it **pub/sub**, **real-time notifications** or **live subscriptions** and it is often used to solve use-cases like this one, where things need to be kept _in sync_ between the client and the server.
+We can call it **pub/sub**, **push notifications** or **live subscriptions** and it is often used to solve use-cases like this one, where things need to be kept _in sync_ between clients and the back-end server.

-Our collaborative TO-DO list clients would subscribe to the `todos` collection (right after the first document search) in order to be notified _in real-time_ about new TO-DO items.
-This way, once Ann creates her new item, Tom and Matt see it immediately on their screen.
+Getting back to our example, our collaborative TO-DO list clients only need to subscribe to the TO-DO data collection (right after the first document search), in order to be notified _in real-time_ about new TO-DO items.
+This way, once Ann creates her new item, Tom and Matt can see it immediately on their screen.

 ---